Alexit0/BandsAppReact/README.md

 <h1>BandsApp (front-end)</h1>

-THe app where you currently can add musicians and bands to the database and check what musician plays what band after assigning.
+<p>The app where you currently can add musicians and bands to the database and check what musician plays what band after assigning.
-More functionality is coming.
+More functionality is coming.</p>

 Use any email and password longer than 6 chars to create a user.